Careers360 Logo

 2. The role of the chromosomal theory of inheritance and Morgan’s work on linkage and recombination is explained in detail through the Principles of Inheritance and Variation NCERT Solutions.

 3. Learners understand variations in inheritance such as incomplete dominance, codominance, multiple alleles, pleiotropy, and polygenic inheritance.
+These topics are commonly asked in the board exams and medical entrance exams, such as NEET.

 4. Different mechanisms of sex determination in various organisms are clearly explained with examples in the Principles of Inheritance and Variation Class 12 question answer.